 Here's their advice on how to remove mold and mildew from:

 How to remove mold and mildew from white-cotton clothing

 Olivia Joyce, cleaning pro with Move Out Mates, has two effective strategies for how to get mold out of clothes, depending on the fabric involved.

 Bleach is the most effective way to remove mold and mildew from clothing made out of white cotton, Joyce says.
-Apply a solution of one part bleach to three parts water to the stain and allow the solution to sit for a few minutes, then launder as usual.
+Apply a solution of one part bleach to three parts water to the stain and allow the solution to sit for a few minutes, then launder the clothing as usual.

 If the article cannot be bleached, try removing the mold with lemon juice or white vinegar.
 Soak a cotton pad in lemon juice or vinegar and place it on the stain.
 Allow it to soak for several minutes.
 Remove the pad and sprinkle the area with some salt to further boost the effect of the acid.
 If possible, place the item in a sunny spot to dry.
 The sun rays also bleach stains.
 Repeat as needed, then launder as usual.

 If you've tried to remove mildew from fabric, but the mildew stain persists, bring the article to a professional dry cleaner.

 How to remove mold and mildew from grout and walls